fareedst/markdown_exec/README.md

 ### Install tab completion

-Append a command to load the completion script to your shell configuration file:
+Append a command to load the completion script to your shell configuration file. `mde` must be executable for the command to be composed correctly.

 ```bash :()
 echo "source $(mde --pwd)/bin/tab_completion.sh" >> ~/.bash_profile